Certification of Completion of Didactic Coursework, Practica, and a Capstone Examination are required to apply for graduation with a MSCP degree.

 Utilizing the most current approaches to postgraduate education, each module in the program contains didactic material and is taught through lectures that are closely tied to assignments.
 These modules include interactive case studies presented by either practicing physicians or a prescribing/medical psychologist.
-Currently our program is structured in a hybrid format (distance-ed and face-to-face) and currently requires seven (7) face-to-face weekend meetings (Click here for tentative weekend class schedule) for the two (2) years of course work.
+Again, our program is structured in a hybrid format (distance-ed and face-to-face) and currently requires seven (7) face-to-face weekend meetings (Click here for tentative weekend class schedule) for the two (2) years of didactic course work.